What is STEM?

 In all likelihood, some of the students who lost interest in STEM between grades 4 and 8 have become elementary teachers and perpetuate the cycle of negative attitudes toward science.

-Studies point to inadequate preparation among elementary educators.
-Issues include limited science knowledge and pedagogical experiences, and lack of confidence in teaching STEM concepts.
-The result – many elementary teachers avoid teaching of science altogether.5
+Studies point to inadequate preparation among elementary educators, and a belief that elementary teacher education programs should require their undergraduates to take more coursework both in science itself and in science teaching methods.
+2 Issues include limited science knowledge and pedagogical experiences, and lack of confidence in teaching STEM concepts.

 Women, STEM and St. Kate’s